vufind-org/learning-vufind-book/source/vufindplugin.rst

 As discussed in section 16.4, Laminas offers a service manager component which offers a useful abstraction for loading and building complex objects “on the fly” based on configuration.
 The service manager provides the foundation for all of VuFind’s plug-ins.

 VuFind actually uses a large number of service managers, arranged in a two-level hierarchy.
-There is the top-level service manager which manages unique and globally-used services as well as all of the lower-level service managers, each of which in turn manages a family of related plug-ins.
+There is the top-level service manager which manages unique and globally-used services as well as all of the lower- level service managers, each of which in turn manages a family of related plug-ins.
 To fetch a specific plug-in, code first needs to request the appropriate plug-in manager from the top-level service manager, and then the plug-in itself can be requested from the plug-in manager.
 To differentiate between the two different levels of managers, the lower-level managers are usually referred to as “plug-in managers” while the top-level manager is simply called “the service manager.”

 The most meaningful difference between the top-level service manager and a lower-level plug-in manager is simply how each is configured; they all provide the same dependency injection and container functionality, but they are set up to build and manage different types of objects.
-Using a dedicated plug-in manager for each type of plug-in offers several benefits over simply loading everything into the top-level service manager:
+Using a dedicated plug- in manager for each type of plug-in offers several benefits over simply loading everything into the top- level service manager:

 •       We can better organize the application’s service configurations, making it more readable and understandable.
 •       We can improve efficiency by only loading configurations for specific plug-in types when they are actually needed.